BenjaminSabbione/-Hello-World-/README.md

 GitHub for Benjamin Sabbione

 ## How to run a program
-In order to run a program you must use certin files
+In order to run a program you must use certin files, GitHub provides you with a certin few during the introduction
 - github
 - images
 - gitignore